jese11/HCP-wiki-public/PublicData/How to get data from the NDA using command line tools.md

 ## **Step 6:**

 Confirm that the downloaded directory is the size you're expecting.
 If it is not the right size, confirm that you haven't maxed your download space, and then try again.
-If it is still not the right size, contact NDA's helpdesk:  ndahelp@mail.nih.gov and include the (likely uninformative) contents of the debug log, along with the exact downloadcmd you used (sans passwords).
+If it is still not the right size, contact NDA's helpdesk:  ndahelp@mail.nih.gov and include the (likely uninformative) contents of the debug log, along with the exact downloadcmd you used.

 ```
 > du -h HCPDevImgManifestBeh      # if it is not the size you're expecting (e.g. 102 KB per the screenshot in Step 1)